 Inherited mutations (also known as germline mutations) are gene faults inherited from your mother or father.
 All the cells of your body develop from one cell, formed when the sperm fertilises the egg.
 If you inherit a gene mutation from one of your parents, it will be in the original cell that goes on to form all the cells in your body.
 Therefore, all your cells will contain the genetic mutation.
 This includes reproductive cells (sperm cells in men and egg cells in women), which is why the mutation can be passed on from generation to generation.
 The diagram below shows how genes are inherited.

 Inherited gene mutations that make a cancer more likely to develop are sometimes called cancer susceptibility genes.
 Inheriting a cancer susceptibility gene doesn’t mean a person has cancer, but that they are at an increased risk of developing certain types of cancer.
 Further gene changes (mutations) need to happen for a cancer to develop.
-This usually happens over many years.
+This usually happens over many years, as explained on page 9.

 Cancers that develop in a family because a gene fault causes a susceptibility to those cancers are sometimes referred to as inherited cancers.